Findomain/Findomain/README.md

 * Multi-thread support, it makes that the maximun time that Findomain will take to search subdomains for any target is 20 seconds.
 * Discover subdomains without brute-force, it tool uses Certificate Transparency Logs and APIs.
-* Discover subdomains with or without IP address according to user arguments.
+* Discover only resolved subdomains.
 * Read target from user argument (-t) or file (-f).
-* Discover subdomains with or without IP and also write to output files per-domain if specified by the user, recursively.
+* Write to one unique output file specified by the user all or only resolved subdomains.
-* Write results to TXT output file(s).
+* Write results to automatically named TXT output file(s).
 * Cross platform support: Any platform, it's written in Rust and Rust is multiplatform.
 See [the documentation](https://github.com/Edu4rdSHL/findomain/blob/master/README.md#build-for-32-bits-or-another-platform) for instructions.
 * Multiple API support.